HPC & BIOCOMPUTE LAB · KODA創研 · TOKYO

 Memory-state recovery

-Versioned persistent memory.
-139+ snapshots accumulated without loss across sessions, models, and providers.
+Versioned persistent memory: 139+ snapshots accumulated without loss across sessions, models, and providers.

-Daemon / autonomic runtime cycles
+Autonomic runtime cycles

 Failure and outage recovery